How can you Change the Location of OST File in Outlook?

 • Upon executing the command accurately, the Symbolic Link is formed.

-To use the Outlook application, you need not move your OST file to another computer to use Outlook there.
+If you are looking to use the Outlook application on another system, you need not move your OST file there.
 When you add your account to Outlook there and enable Cached Exchange Mode, a new OST file is created where you can get all your Outlook data.

 Also, there is no need to keep backups for OST files, as Exchange can create them afresh.
-If Exchange Server crashes for any reason, you can recover your mailbox data and convert OST to PST file easily.
-An advanced third-party tool is available to perform the same operation,i.e., Kernel for OST to PST.
+If Exchange Server crashes for any reason, you can recover your mailbox data and convert OST to PST file easily using professional Kernel for OST to PST tool.

 Conclusion

-Moreover, in case you are looking to shift to PST data files, go for our recommended OST recovery tool.
-The software is reliable and helps in recovering the maximum possible data from corrupt or damaged OST files.
+Moreover, in case you are looking to shift to PST data files, go for our recommended OST to PST converter.
+The software is reliable and helps in recovering the inaccessible data from corrupt or damaged OST files.
 It repairs all the errors present in the file and makes it accessible again.
-You can try the trial version of the software to check its features & performance before making a final decision.
+You can try the trial version of the software to check the credibility of the tool.

 Kernel for OST to PST